Ostpolitik: Pre-WW2 diplomacy

 Weimar Germany broke out of a degree of diplomatic isolation by signing the Treaty of Rapallo with Soviet Russia in 1922.

 The Molotov–Ribbentrop Pact of 1939 defied ideological differences and established trade and geopolitical agreements between Nazi Germany and the Soviet Union.

 Vatican diplomacy

 Ostpolitik is also the name given to the policies of Pope Paul VI (in office: 1963-1978) towards the Soviet Union and its Eastern European satellite states.
 Trying to improve the condition of Christians in general and Catholics in particular behind the Iron Curtain, he engaged in dialogue with Communist authorities at several levels, receiving Foreign Minister Andrei Gromyko and USSR head of state Nikolai Podgorny in 1966 and 1967 in the Vatican.
 The situation of the Church in Poland, Hungary and Romania improved somewhat during his pontificate.

+Among the factors behind the development of Ostpolitik in the Vatican was the Cuban missile crisis, which exemplified the risk of nuclear war.
+Holy See diplomats including Cardinal Agostino Casaroli became convinced that the Catholic Church had been too reluctant to engage with the communist countries.
+The Holy See decided that it should downplay the role of ideological conflicts in international relations and reduce the Vatican's anti-communist rhetoric.
+The Vatican also sought to use this approach to make the sacraments and church public life more available in the communist countries.

 South Korea

 South Korea's 1980s policy of Nordpolitik was named in allusion to Ostpolitik.

 A similar concept is Sunshine Policy, which is the main North Korea policies of the Democratic Party of Korea.